-Verifying Date plays an important role!
-Any document will be a baseline after review, so baseline date will come after review date.
+Verifying the Date plays an important role!
+Any document will be a baseline after review, so the baseline date will come after the review date.
 Similarly, the date in a checklist, review date, review point closure date will be compared; date on the respective documents should appear in a correct sequence.

 I hope, now you must be having some clarity on ATM responsibility.
-Cross-checking all documents prepared during Software Development Life Cycle, dependency on each other followed by cross verification covers the core responsibility of an ATM.
+Cross-checking all documents prepared during the Software Development Life Cycle, dependency on each other followed by cross-verification covers the core responsibility of an ATM.
 Other than this, the ATM participates in the interview of FAR members.
-I shall cover this topic in the future articles.
+I shall cover this topic in future articles.

-These are the generic examples to give more insight on appraisal process.
+These are the generic examples to give more insight into the appraisal process.

 Let’s see a scenario: – While going through a weekly status meeting MoM (Minutes of a meeting) of a particular date ATM ensures on verifying two points.

-All training related activity come under a Process Area called Organizational Training (OT).
+All training-related activity comes under a Process Area called Organizational Training (OT).

-Project Manager sends a request to HR department regarding training.
+Project Manager sends a request to the HR department regarding training.
 HR will find an Internal/External trainer for the resource and conduct training.
-This is the general scenario, what else happens in OT?
+This is the general scenario, what else happens in the OT?